 1 Introduction

 General Circulation Models (GCMs) are the most advanced tools available to study climate variation at global scale.
-But they generally have a too-coarse spatial resolution (about hundreds of kilometers) to investigate regional climate.
-Climate downscaling is thus a necessary step for all issues on regional impacts of global climate change.
-Climate downscaling in the so-called dynamic approach is generally carried out with a physically-based regional climate model (RCM).
+But they generally have a too-coarse spatial resolution (about hundreds of kilometers) to appropriately investigate regional climate.
+Climate downscaling, either dynamical or statistical, is thus a necessary step for all issues on regional impacts of global climate change.
+Climate downscaling in the so-called dynamical approach is generally carried out with a physically-based regional climate model (RCM).

-RCMs play an essential role in understanding climate variability and impact of climate change behaviors at regional and local scales (Laprise, 2008; Rummukanien, 2010; Giorgi, 2015).
+RCM plays an essential role in understanding climate variability and climate change at regional and local scales (Laprise, 2008; Rummukanien, 2010; Giorgi, 2015).
 Due to the fact that an RCM is formulated, in majority of the cases, over a limited area, one can go to high spatial resolution with limited computing resources.
-It can be driven by various driving models such as the reanalysis, GCMs and other RCMs.
-It is cheaper than a GCM at the same resolution.
-An RCM generally provides an improved climate simulation, especially with respect to statistical properties of extremes, such as cyclones, intense precipitation and strong winds (Giorgi and Mearns, 1991).
+RCM can be driven by various driving models or datasets such as the reanalysis, GCMs and other RCMs.
+RCM generally provides improved climate simulations, especially with respect to statistical properties of extremes, such as cyclones, intense precipitation and strong winds (Giorgi and Mearns, 1991).
+Improvements can also come from regionally specific empirical adjustments of the model parameterizations.

 Meanwhile, RCM is far from being a perfect solution for all needs of climate downscaling.
-RCMs bring added-values with respect to GCM or reanalyzes, but they can also take the drawbacks or retained-value.
+RCMs brings added-values with respect to GCM or reanalyzes, but it can also present drawbacks or retained-value.
 Many challenges still require attention and efforts.
 First of all, RCM is of constrained modeling with nudging applied at the lateral boundaries.
-Nudging is a simple operation that can be realized by adding a “Newtonian relaxation” in the dynamical equations governing the evolution of wind, temperature and humidity (Drobinski, 2015).
-The Newtonian relaxation added into the prognostic equations of the model is therefore not a physical term, it can introduce problems of boundary inconsistency in the model, but it is a simple and efficient way to drive the RCM.
+Nudging is a simple operation that can be realized by adding a “Newtonian relaxation” in the dynamical equations governing the evolution of wind, temperature and humidity.
+The Newtonian relaxation added into the prognostic equations of the model is therefore not a physical term, it can introduce concerns of boundary inconsistency in the model, but it remains a simple and efficient way to drive the RCM.
 It allows us to use outputs of general circulation model (GCM) of coarse resolution as lateral boundary conditions (LBC) to run high-resolution regional simulations that evolve over time with RCM.
-A second caveat in RCM is the lack of interactive exchanges between RCM and its driving GCM, since the one-way nesting (OWN) with a unidirectional nudging is the standard methodology to pilot RCM through the outputs of GCM.
+A second caveat in using RCM is the lack of interactive exchanges between RCM and its driving GCM, since the one-way nesting (OWN) with a unidirectional nudging is the standard methodology to pilot RCM through the outputs of GCM.

-In order to understand the characteristic of the RCM, it is necessary to separate the various influencing factors to study downscaling ability of nested regional climate models through the separation of mesh refinement, the influence of downscaling methodology and interaction between different scales.

-The present work is devoted to dealing with the problem of the Newtonian relaxation.
-To isolate its effect, and to understand its role in regional climate simulation, it is necessary to use an idealized framework excluding differences in space resolution and in model physics.
-The work presented in this paper explores through a methodological study to evaluate essentially the effect of relaxation technique to the regional climate representation.
-Spatial resemblance of intra-seasonal variability between RCM and GCM is exclusively focused to asses the effect of Newtonian relaxation to RCM.
+In order to understand the behaviors of RCM, it is necessary to separate the various influencing factors for the downscaling ability of the nested RCM.
+They are at least of three different natures: mesh refinement, downscaling methodology and interaction among spatiotemporal scales.
+The present work is devoted to dealing with the issue of Newtonian relaxation, the core operation of the downscaling methodology.
+To isolate its effect, and to understand its role in regional climate simulation, it is necessary to design an idealized framework excluding differences in space resolution and in model physics.
+We can then focus on methodological issues in relation to the relaxation technique.”